SamyakSS83/game-of-trust/README.md

 # game-of-trust
-this is my submission to data challenge by citadel securities for part 1 it basically defines a strategy as a hmm model.
+this is my submission to data challenge by Tower Securities for part 1 it defines a strategy as a hmm model.